curl/curl/docs/cmdline-opts/_OPTIONS.md

 In general, all boolean options are enabled with --**option** and yet again disabled with --**no-**option.
-That is, you use the same option name but prefix it with "no-".
+That is, you use the same option name but prefix it with `no-`.
 However, in this list we mostly only list and show the *--option* version of them.

-When --next is used, it resets the parser state and you start again with a clean option state, except for the options that are "global".
+When --next is used, it resets the parser state and you start again with a clean option state, except for the options that are global.
 Global options retain their values and meaning even after --next.

 The following options are global: `%GLOBALS`.